mbfm24/Cryptocurrency_Wallet_Challenge/README.md

 - Once you receive the transaction’s hash code, you will navigate to the Transactions section of Ganache to review the blockchain transaction details.

+# Below are the screenshots of the working code and the transaction details from Ganache